What is Poverty?

 When can Poverty occur?

-Poverty can strike during an unexpected crisis: a serious health problem, job loss, divorce.
+Poverty can strike during an unexpected crisis: a serious health problem, job loss, or divorce.
 Poverty can happen at any given point in time in a persons life.
 These crises can be particularly hard when other risk factors are current such as low education, limited skills training, lack of savings, or lack of family support.

 Who is affected by Poverty?